 The fourth official was struggling to contain the quarrelling managers and Oliver came over to the side to issue a warning.

 The halftime whistle was well timed.
 The touchline tempers faded after the break and Kante found the net.

 United could have finished with nine men had the referee judged Antonio Valencia as severely as Herrera.
 But both a sliding challenge on Hazard and a two-footed lunge on Kante went unpunished.

 And only once did United come close to force extra time.
 Rashford spun away from David Luiz on halfway, past the back-pedaling Cahill, but he was denied one-on-one by Thibaut Courtois.

-Lionel Messi scored a 90th-minute penalty…
+Lionel Messi had a penalty kick…

 Uruguay won its opening match at…